 - The new reality of teams in distributed, global, Gig/part-time or work from home situations.

 Leading and managing is not easy.
 You always need to be on top of your game when it comes to people and their issues.

 Your ability as a leader will be on full display to the team while you are dealing with HR issues.
 And they will talk about it and your ability or shortcomings behind your back.
 It’s how teams work.

 Do not let issues fester as they will always get worse.
-Tackling tough issues head-on shows your team that you are reliable, and will have their back when issues arise and that you are a trusted leader.
+Tackling tough issues head-on shows your team that you are reliable, have their back when issues arise and that you are a trusted leader.
 Be quick to get help.
 Transparency up and down is essential and must be managed.

 As the saying goes, people don’t quit companies-they quit managers.

-In Part 2 on this topic we will go into detail on a few particular items with unique problems for tech leaders.
+In Part 2 on this topic, we will go into detail on a few particular items with unique problems for tech leaders.

-- Some example situations.
+- Some examples situations.

 - Productivity & Time Management.

 - Some specific reminders for HR issues and Knowledge Workers.